What ethical challenges will you face in your career?

 Get to grips with ethical dilemmas in the workplace, whatever your career plans.
 No matter which Workplace Ethics Challenge workshop you choose, you will gain skills and experience that will improve your confidence and help you stand out in a crowded graduate job market.

 Complete the challenge individually online through Blackboard, or join other students in a face-to-face workshop to explore issues related to your specific interests and aspirations.
-You only need to complete one of these challenges as part of the Stellify Award.
+For undergraduate students, you only need to complete one of these challenges as part of the Stellify Award.

 Although we aim to run these workshops face to face, if restrictions are put in place, we will run the workshops on Zoom instead.